rajvipulraj401/React/React_notes/REACT_Full_Course/23to27-ReactLevel_3/README.md

 export default App;
 ```

 ```jsx

 ```

 What we actually want is `we want to write all the logics in parent and in small components we just want to show ui` ,so what we want is that our parent component which is bringing the data that should only know where to add data where to change data.how to add data how to delete data (so parent will pass behaviour along with props) and the small components duties will be to show the things correctly and add the behaviour and call the behaviour at right time.

 and this goes to multiple level for example

 A -> B -> C-> (the behaviour which one parent is passing to other that parent also don't know about the behaviour it is getting data from its parent and that is getting from its own parent. so this way it can go on to multiple level .

 ## What is the problem we got here??? and what will solve it .

 Answer - we change the value but this doesn't paint .
 `So we have to know that this app component is function and each time it is reloaded textToShow value is assigned eventhough we are changing textToShow value internally but it is still not reflecting as props are immutable in order to change it you have to use state (do state management).
 AS we cannot change props variable. because our component is stateless.
+SO WE HAVE TO add state`

 ```jsx
 function App() {
   // let foodItems =[];
   let foodItems = ["Dal", "Green Vegetable", "Roti", "Salad", "Milk", "Ghee"];